francismontalbo/swatdcnn/README.md

 <p>E-mail: francismontalbo@ieee.org</p>
 <p>Webpage: https://francismontalbo.github.io</p>

-<p>This GitHub repository serves as a support for the submitted publication article in <a href="https://www.journals.elsevier.com/computers-and-electronics-in-agriculture">Computers and Electronics in Agriculture</a> ISSN: 0168-1699 **SUBMITTED**</p>
+This GitHub repository serves as a support for the submitted publication article in Machine Vision and Applications

 ***In the meantime, this repository pertains only for the purpose of simulating the proposed study.
 Updates will come through further progress.***